olsonanl/dev_container/README.md

 # Development Container

-This repository is a container for developing KBase modules.
+This repository is a container for developing BV-BRC modules.
 A “dev container” can be thought of as a directory in the file system where developers develop code.
 A clone of this repo will become a dev container you can work from within.